 Jamaican dollar.
 US dollars and major credit cards are widely accepted.
 You are advised to take small denomination US$ notes, which are recommended for tipping.

-A full British passport is required for Jamaica and it should be valid for 6 months after the return date of your holiday.
+A full British passport is required for Jamaica and it should be valid for the duration of your stay.
 Visas are not required for British citizens.
 No special health documentation is necessary for residents of the UK who have not recently visited parts of the world where cholera or yellow fever is a problem.

 It is illegal to wear any camouflage clothing anywhere on the island.
 Any camouflage clothing found by customs will be confiscated and returned on departure.